mofesolapaul/scodevices/README.md

 4. Launch app with `php artisan serve`
 5. Find app at `http://localhost:8000`

-#### Docker:
-You can spin up Docker environment for this app.
-Make sure to run migrations within the `scodevices-app` container

 #### Login credentials:
 user1@email.com : password \
 user2@email.com : password